 Over the course of the years, I have seen so many changes in my own and my family member’s ethnicity results.
 My “Irish” went away, and turned into “Ireland/Scotland/Wales” and then “Scotland”, my mom’s “Southeastern Bantu” went from 2% to 1%, and my grandmother’s “Italy/Greece” disappeared and turned into Europe South.

-Below, you can see three of my ethnicity estimates.
+Below, you can see five iterations of my ethnicity estimates.
 You will see some similarities as they have gone through changes, but there are also some big changes.

 If something like this has happened to you, it is perfectly understandable to wonder what in the world is going on, and ask yourself how your ethnicity estimate can change.